eclipse-langium/langium-website/hugo/content/guides/keywords-as-identifiers/_index.md

 terminal ID: /[_a-zA-Z][\w_]*/;
 ```

-Note that the terminal rule for `ID` already covers the string "Hello",
+Note that the terminal rule for `ID` already covers the string "Hello".
-but since the parser rule for greeting persons uses "Hello" as keyword, the keyword takes precedence:
+However, since the parser rule for greeting persons uses "Hello" as keyword, the keyword takes precedence:

 ```langium
 Greeting: 'Hello' person=[Person:ID] '!';
 ```

-Roughly summarized, the background for this behaviour is that Langium's internally used LL(k) parser implementation named [Chevrotain](https://chevrotain.io) first does _lexing_/tokenizing, i.e. splitting text into single tokens, e.g. words separated by white space.
+Roughly summarized, the background for this behaviour is that Langium's internally used LL(k) parser implementation named [Chevrotain](https://chevrotain.io) first does _lexing_/tokenizing, i.e. splitting text into single tokens, such as keywords, identifiers and delimiters.
 The actual _parsing_, i.e. the application of the parser rules, is performed afterwards on these tokens.
 Chevrotain uses regular expressions (regex) for splitting text into tokens.
 Since keywords are implemented as regex as well and take precedence, _all_ occurrences of "Hello" are treated as keywords for the parser rule named `Greeting`,